General balance functions of identified charged hadron pairs of $(\pi,{\rm K},{\rm p})$ in Pb$-$Pb collisions at $\sqrt{s_{\rm NN}} = 2.76$ TeV

-In this paper, the identified particle BFs at the LHC for nine pairs of charged hadrons ($\pi^{\pm}$, ${\rm K}^{\pm}$ and $\rm p/\overline p$) $\otimes$ ($\pi^{\pm}$, ${\rm K}^{\pm}$, and $\rm p/\overline p$) as joint functions of the relative rapidity ($\Delta y$) and azimuthal angle ($\Delta \varphi$) are reported.
-Measurements of $R_2^{\alpha\beta}(\vec{p}_{\alpha},\vec{p}_{\beta})$ are carried out in terms of the rapidity and azimuthal angle $y_{\alpha}$, $\varphi_{\alpha}$, $y_{\beta}$, and $\varphi_{\beta}$ for fixed $p_{\rm T}$ ranges, and averaged across the pair acceptance to yield correlation functions $R_2^{\alpha\beta}(\Delta y,\Delta\varphi)$ with $\Delta y=y_{\alpha}-y_{\beta}$ and $\Delta\varphi =\varphi_{\alpha}-\varphi_{\beta}$ following the procedure used in Ref.~\cite{PhysRevC.100.044903}.
-The densities of associated particles, $\rho_1^{\beta}(\vec{p}_{\beta})$, used in Eq.~(\ref{eq:BFR2}), are drawn from prior measurements~\cite{ALICE:2013Pt}.
-BFs are corrected for particle losses, acceptance, and efficiency, thereby enabling determination of their integrals and collision centrality dependence.
-As such, these BFs are sensitive to the timescales at which particles are produced during the system evolution and the transport of conserved charges ~\cite{Bass:2000BF}, but they also enable more sensitive probes of the hadrochemistry of the collisions.
-Indeed, whereas contributions to single-particle spectra from hadronic resonance decays must be inferred from models, integrals of the BFs are directly sensitive to the magnitude of these contributions.
+As already mentioned, the shape of the BFs vs. $\Delta y$ and $\Delta\varphi$ is sensitive to the timescales at which particles are produced during the system evolution.
+Early emission occurs at large effective collisional energy $\sqrt{s}$ and is thus expected to yield broad BFs in $\Delta y$ and $\Delta\varphi$, whereas late emission, at collisional energy commensurate with the system temperature, is expected to produce much narrower near side peak correlations vs. $\Delta y$ and $\Delta\varphi$~\cite{Bass:2000BF}.
+Additionally, the integral of the BFs shall also provide increased sensitivity to the hadrochemistry of the collisions.
+Indeed whereas contributions to single-particle spectra from hadronic resonance decays must be inferred from models, integrals of the BFs are directly sensitive to the magnitude of (hadronic) feeddown contributions.
 For instance, by comparing the integrals of $\pi^+\pi^-$ and $\pi^{\pm}{\rm K}^{\mp}$ BFs, sensitivity to the relative strengths of processes that lead to such correlated pairs of particles is acquired.
-Indeed, it becomes possible to better probe the role of hadronic resonance decay contributions and increased sensitivity to the hadrochemistry of the QGP and its susceptibilities is gained~\cite{Pratt:2018ebf}.
+It becomes possible to better probe the role of hadronic resonance decay contributions and increased sensitivity to the hadrochemistry of the QGP and its susceptibilities is gained~\cite{Pratt:2018ebf}.